Comprehensive Guide Course

 Theoretical segment based on the Online Material as well as knowledge of the "soft skills" involved in expedition guiding.
 Learn about the specifics of living and working aboard an expedition cruise ship.
-We'll cover life on board as an expedition staff member, staffing structures, roles onboard, professionalism, terminology and strategies for excelling in a ship-based workplace.
+Throughout the course, we'll cover life on board as an expedition staff member, staffing structures, roles onboard, professionalism, terminology and strategies for excelling in a ship-based workplace.

 Efficient and effective communication is key for any expedition professional.
 The aim of this element is to use handheld VHF radios and portable satellite telephones.
 We'll learn about the advantages and limitations of these communication tools while we become proficient with the use of handheld VHF units.

 Working with Small Boats/ Zodiacs